| Outline of the exhibition |

 - VUILD Co., Ltd., Tottori CLT Co., Ltd.

-- Patrick Fleming (Zurich, Swiss Federal Institute of Technology), Mikio Koshihara (Institute of Industrial Science, The University of Tokyo)
+- Patrick Fleming (Zurich, Swiss Federal Institute of Technology) and Mikio Koshihara (Inst. of Industrial Sci., Univ. of Tokyo)

 |

-CLT is used for construction by making a large cross section using small curved materials that have not been used much before as an effective use of forest resources.
-In other words, it is a wood material that enhances performance and utilizes it by increasing the cross section.
-By using CLT, it is possible to contribute to the natural environment.
+CLT is used for construction by making a large cross section using small curved materials that had not been widely used until now as an effective use of forest resources.
+In other words, it is a wood material that enhances and utilizes it by increasing the cross section.
+By using CLT, we can also contribute to the natural environment.

 |